turingschool/backend-curriculum-site/module2/lessons/partials.md

 ## Warm Up

-Discuss the following questions with a partner:
+Reflect on the following questions:

 - Thinking about plain Ruby, What are some strategies we use to DRY up our code within a class?
 - What about strategies to DRY up code from multiple classes (where there might be shared behavior)?